By Marie Lebert, version of 30 April 2016.

 The good part — the one I should remember — is that, through the interviews, I gave a voice to many people, for them to express their own ideas and describe their own projects.
 The ebooks available at Project Gutenberg and at Internet Archive have also been used to teach and train a new generation of librarians and linguists.
 Their content can be freely used, copied, improved and updated.

 As most of us know, free distribution of knowledge by researchers, authors, translators and others, requires funding upfront.
 I still think that, in the early 2000s, unpaid volunteer work was fine for a short time.
 Many of us were starting online projects as volunteers, with a side job to pay the bills, while seeking funding for our projects.
 Without this volunteer work, our projects would have never seen the light.
 But, to my eyes, there is something wrong in having to run a 15-year research project as a volunteer.
 I tried everything, but one person alone has limited power.

 Why didn’t I stop, given the lack of funding?
 First, ebooks were a great topic.
 Second, one hundred people worldwide participated in my project.
 I wanted to finish it out of respect for them.
 Was it the right choice to go on anyway, while living with very little money?
 Probably not.

 Another dream was to start a second research project focusing on professional translators, after completing my first project, and after finding significant funding this time, and the right organization to support me.
 I believe that technology for languages is about to merge with technology for books.
 This might be the right time to conduct some research about it, and to interview a number of people working on plurilingual projects, including in minority languages.

 When I get better — the whole experience has had a big toll on me –, I will try to fulfill this second dream.
 If I find some funding, all the better.
-If I don’t find any funding, I will do something else, far away from the academic world.
+If I don’t find any funding, I will do something else.

 Bibliography in WordPress.